Strategy Realization Office

 Focus on aligning execution with strategy

 It’s fairly obvious to say achieving a strategy requires that the work being done is aligned with that strategy – yet in many case, that still doesn’t happen.
-The SRO has to ensure that all strategies are decomposed into work from the top to ensure a direct connection between what is being done, and – more importantly – why.
+The Strategy Realization Office has to ensure that all strategies are decomposed into work from the top to ensure a direct connection between what is being done, and – more importantly – why.
 That’s not a fixed relationship, your goals and objectives, your ability to deliver, even your overall strategy, is subject to change as a result of new threats and opportunities or emerging technology.

 Manage, analyze and adjust

 The Strategy Realization Office must also have total visibility into all the work that is being done in the organization.
 Strategic success comes from the effective integration of all work – capabilities, services and products; applications; infrastructure; and projects and epics.
 It also comes from effective management of all that work regardless of how it is delivered.
 The Strategy Realization Office only succeeds when it can manage all work delivered in all ways.

 To do that effectively requires the analysis of different options every time circumstances shift or changes are required.
 The Strategy Realization Office must have access to powerful scenario analysis tools capable of providing what-if analysis, supporting multiple scenarios and improving the quality of decision making.
 These tools must be integrated across all business areas and consider all work in all portfolios.

 It also only succeeds when that work actually delivers the right value.
 Benefits realization tools help the Strategy Realization Office to manage outcomes and ensure that the expected value is being achieved as defined by the metrics that were approved for each piece of work.
 That means managing not just financial measures, but all value metrics across all business areas and all work.

 Adaptive governance is the key